 “Our stations are filled with family units, single adults awaiting prosecution, with mothers with children, and they’re not designed for that,” he said.
 “Most of our stations were designed many years ago, but they were designed for single adults primarily from Mexico because at the time that’s what we were catching.”

 Recent months saw instances of overcrowding at Border Patrol facilities and deaths of migrant children while in the custody of federal officials.

-Waikel said the humanitarian aspect of the job is not lost on them and that it’s as important to them as the enforcement aspect.
+Waikel said the humanitarian aspect of the job is not lost on them -- it’s as important to them as the enforcement aspect.

 “We feel for these people, and we’re doing everything in our power to treat them as humanely as we can while we’re holding them in places that by design were never meant to hold this vulnerable population.”

 About a mile from the river, a group of migrants, including some who swam the Rio Grande, gathered after the Border Patrol released them.

 They received notices to appear in immigration court at a later date.
 Their next stop was San Antonio, about 150 miles away.

 "Sonia," a Honduran woman, said she was headed north with her husband and her four daughters.
 She asked that her real name not be used.

 She said she was aware of dangers of crossing the Rio Grande, but she would not be deterred.
 The family paid fishermen about $40 to help them find a safe place to cross.

 “We were scared.
 We got off a bus at night and crossed at night,” she said.
 “But fortunately there were some men fishing, so we gave them what little money we had so that they could help us cross.”